ant6836/RTVM/README.md

 ## Citation

-For now, if you find the codes useful, please cite the Arxiv paper:
+For now, if you find the codes useful, please cite [the Arxiv paper](https://arxiv.org/abs/2406.05446).

 ```bibtex
 @article{lee2024rtvm,